HotSauceNinja/SEI-Project-4/README.md

 ![Folder Structure](https://github.com/HotSauceNinja/SEI-Project-4-FASTival/blob/main/README%20images/folder_structure.png?raw=true)

 ### Registering a User
-Following similar steps for Registration until the point where I submitted the new user form, I then took a different path for Login.
+Followed similar steps as above for Registration until the point where I submitted the new user form, from where I took a different path for Login.
 In my lib folder from components, I created a new file, auth.js to handle tokens:
 ```
 // * Set user token